allvpv/website/content/haotic-journey-through-envvars/index.md

 a proper name and a value)?

 So the kernel will happily accept any null-terminated string as an “environment variable” definition.
-It just imposes a *size* limit:
+It just imposes a *size* limitation:

 - **Single variable**: 128Kb on a typical x64 Intel CPU.
 This is for the whole definition – name + equal sign + value.
 It's calculated as [`PAGE_SIZE * 32`](https://elixir.bootlin.com/linux/v2.6.24/source/include/linux/binfmts.h#L14).
-  No modern hardware uses pages smaller than 4Kb, so you can treat it as a lower bound, unless you need to deal with legacy embedded systems.
+  No modern hardware uses pages smaller than 4Kb, so you can treat it as a lower bound, unless you need to deal with some legacy embedded systems.

 - **Total**: 2MB on the *typical* machine.
 This limit is shared by envvars and the command line arguments.
 The calculation is a bit more complicated (see